Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: An Enhanced Overcooked-AI Benchmark

-To thoroughly evaluate the real-time adaptability and performance of different AI agents, we extended the original Overcooked benchmark and designed different modular tests.
-Specifically, we first constructed 22 layouts with varying complexity and coordination demands, following the teaming fluency metrics discussed in Hoffman~\shortcite{hoffman2019evaluating} and Nikolaidis~\shortcite{nikolaidis2024algorithmic}.
-Secondly, we designed a communication panel(~\figref{fig:overcook}B) to test the effectiveness of real-time language instruction during human-agent collaboration.
-With the designed layouts, we develop three different evaluation modes to access the agent's real-time adaptation on subtasks and pathes.
-Details are presented in the following section.
+To thoroughly evaluate the real-time proactive adaptation and instruction of LLM agents, we extended the original Overcooked benchmark and designed different modular tests.
+Specifically, we first constructed 22 layouts with varying complexity and coordination demands.
+Secondly, we implemented a communication panel (\figref{fig:overcook}B) to test the effectiveness of real-time language instruction during human-agent collaboration.
+Finally, we developed three fine-grained evaluation modules to assess the agent's ability to decide when to make proactive adaptations and how to adapt reasonably.
+The benchmark consists of three main components: (1) diverse layouts with varying teaming fluency, (2) adaptation scenarios requiring proactive decision-making, and (3) modular evaluation criteria of real-time collaboration.
+Details are presented in the following sections.